sifive/freedom-e-sdk/README.md

     - Demonstrates how to register a handler for and trigger a local interrupt
   - example-pmp
     - Demonstrates how to configure a Physical Memory Protection (PMP) region
+  - coreplexip-welcome
+    - Prints the SiFive banner and blinks LEDs

 #### (Deprecated) Legacy Freedom E SDK Library ####

 As we transition to supporting SiFive targets and examples with the new Freedom Metal